History of Computer Networks

 - A type of digital data communication in which sequential transmission of bits occurs over a single channel.

-- It uses less processing power and having fewer chances for error.
+- It uses less processing power and has fewer chances for error.

-- It has less data transfer rate comparatively.
+- It has a lower data transfer rate comparatively.

 - The start and stop of a communication in this transmission is specified by LSB (Least Significant Bit) and MSB (Most Significant Bit).

-- In serial transmission, the byte(data) plus the parity bit(for error detection) are transmitted one bit after another in a continuous line.
+- In serial transmission, the byte(data) plus the parity bit(for error detection) is transmitted one bit after another in a continuous line.

-- Serial data transmission are of two types –
+- Serial data transmission is of two types –

 (i) Synchronous Data Transmission

-- In synchronous transmission both receiver and sender has an agreement (or aware) about timing for the sending data, so that both sender and receiver can coordinate (synchronize) their data signals.
+- In synchronous transmission, both receiver and sender have an agreement (or are aware) about timing for the sending and receiving data, so that both sender and receiver can coordinate (synchronize) their data signals.

-- It has higher transmission speeds than asynchronous, because the system has lesser possibility of error.
-But, if an error takes place, there is a chance of the complete set of data is lost instead of a single character.
+- It has higher transmission speeds than asynchronous, because the system has a lower possibility of error.
+But, if an error takes place, there is a chance that the complete set of data is lost instead of a single character.

 - This transmission is mainly used for high-speed communication between computers.